asvirtual/TLOJ/README.md

 ***Windows***
 - Download and extract the .zip file containing the .jar then use "java -jar filename.jar" <br>
-- Compile using Maven by using "mvn clean package" and "mvn exec:java" <br>
+- Compile using Maven by using "mvn compile" and "mvn exec:java" <br>

 ***MacOs***
 - Download and extract the .zip file containing the .jar then use "java -jar filename.jar" <br>
-- Compile using Maven by using "mvn clean package" and "mvn exec:java" <br>
+- Compile using Maven by using "mvn compile" and "mvn exec:java" <br>

 ---
 ### How to Play